l0x539/BuytaleBackend/README.md

 # Buytale BackEnd:

-This the official Buytale backend source code, all rights reserved to [https://hytalehub.com](Hytale Hub LLC).
+This the official Buytale backend source code, all rights reserved to [Hytale Hub LLC](https://hytalehub.com).

 ## TITLE 1: